 Lunch Break Study

-- What is the purpose of the gifts you have been given?
+- What is the nature of Satan’s temptation?